atlassistant/pytlas/README.rst

 pytlas
 ======

-Python 3 assistant made to be super simple to setup!
+An open-source 🤖 assistant built for people and made to be super easy to setup and understand.

+I first started to develop `atlas<https://github.com/atlassistant/atlas>`_ but I have finally decided to develop a library that everyone could embed in their own program with simple python code.

+I have ditched the **MQTT** part to keep things super simple to understand.

 Installation
 ------------